swjang702/usrbin/README.md

-# usrbin
-tiny stuff for C like /usr/bin
+snippets for C like /usr/bin